 “It was your flashlight,” Lewis said.

 Fear, unreal and malign, course through my veins as I raised the Glock and fired.
-The creature sprang across the intervening distance, pinning me to the ground with razor sharp talons.
+The creature sprang across the intervening distance, pinning me to the ground with razor sharp claws.
 Screams filled my ears, my own panicked cries.